Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Introduction

-\textbf{Bayesian methods}: As detailed in Variational Generative Replay (VGR) \cite{Farquhar2018}, Bayesian methods provide natural capability for continual learning by making use of the learned distribution.
-Existing works nevertheless fall into the above two categories: a prior-based approach using the former task's approximate posterior as the new task's prior \cite{Nguyen2018} or estimating the likelihood of former data through generative replay or other forms of rehearsal \cite{Farquhar2018, Achille2018}. \\

-\textbf{Evaluation assumptions and multiple model heads}: The success of many of these techniques can be attributed mainly to the considered evaluation scenario.
-With the exception of VGR \cite{Farquhar2018}, all above techniques train a separate classifier per task and thus either require explicit storage of task labels, or assume the presence of a task oracle during evaluation.
-This multi-head classifier scenario prevents "cross-talk" between classifier units by not sharing them, which would otherwise rapidly decay the accuracy as newly introduced classes directly confuse existing concepts.
-While the latter is acceptable to assess catastrophic forgetting, it also signifies a major limitation in practical application.
-Even though VGR \cite{Farquhar2018} uses a single classifier, they train a separate generative model per task to avoid catastrophic forgetting of the generator. \\
+As detailed in Variational Generative Replay (VGR) \cite{Farquhar2018, Farquhar2018a}, methods with a Bayesian perspective encompass a natural capability for continual learning by making use of the learned distribution.
+Existing works nevertheless fall into the above two categories and their combination: a prior-based approach using the former task's approximate posterior as the new task's prior \cite{Nguyen2018} or estimating the likelihood of former data through generative replay or other forms of rehearsal \cite{Farquhar2018, Achille2018}.
+Crucially, the success of many continual-learning techniques can be attributed primarily to the considered evaluation scenario.
+With the exception of VGR \cite{Farquhar2018}, the majority of above techniques train a separate classifier per task and thus either require the explicit storage of task labels or assume the presence of a task oracle during evaluation.
+This multi-head scenario prevents ``cross-talk'' between classifier units by not sharing them, which would otherwise rapidly decay the accuracy as newly introduced classes directly confuse existing concepts.
+While the latter is acceptable to limit catastrophic interference, it also signifies a major limitation in practical applications.
+Even though VGR \cite{Farquhar2018} uses a single classifier, the researchers trained a separate generative model per task to avoid catastrophic interference in the generator.

-Our approach builds upon these previous works by proposing a single model with single classifier head with a natural mechanism for open set recognition and improved generative replay from a Bayesian perspective.
+Our approach builds upon these previous works and leverages variational inference in deep generative models.
+However, we propose to tie the prevention of catastrophic interference with open-set recognition through a natural mechanism based on the aggregate posterior in a single model.

-\subsection{Out-of-distribution and open set recognition}
+\subsubsection{Out-of-Distribution and Open Set Recognition}